-Any successful calibration program must begin with an accurate recall list of test, measurement and diagnostic equipment.
+Any successful calibration program must begin with an accurate calibration schedule for test, measurement and diagnostic equipment.

-- The recall list should contain: - a unique identifier that can be used to track the instrument, the location and the instrument's custodian. - modules, plug-ins and small handheld tools along with any "home-made" measuring devices (e.g., Test Fixtures). - Identify all of the instruments on the recall list that may not require calibration. - After creating an accurate recall list: - procedures must be established for adding new instruments, removing old or disposed instruments, or making changes in instrument custodianship. - recall reports should be run with sufficient time for both the end user and the service provider to have the unit calibrated with minimal impact on production. - A late report identifying any units about to expire or already expired will ensure 100 percent conformity, which can be supplied by a full-service calibration laboratory along with special escalation reporting. - For efficiency, companies should consider a web-based equipment management system for recall and late reports and electronic versions of calibration certificates.
+- The calibration schedule should contain: - o A unique identifier that can be used to track the instrument, its location and the instrument's custodian. - Modules, plug-ins and small handheld tools along with any "home-made" measuring devices (e.g., test fixtures). - Identify all of the instruments on the calibration schedule that may not require calibration. - After creating an accurate calibration schedule: - o Procedures must be established for adding new instruments, removing old or disposed instruments, or making changes in instrument custodianship. - o Calibration schedules should be run with sufficient time for both the end user and the service provider to have the unit calibrated with minimal impact on production. - A late report identifying any units about to expire or already expired will ensure 100 percent conformity, which can be supplied by a full-service calibration laboratory along with special escalation reporting. - For efficiency, companies should consider a webbased application to manage calibration schedules, late reports and calibration certificates.
+CalWeb®, web-based calibration management application from Tektronix, is available to all calibration customers.